top of page

 Finger trainer

-The idea behind the Finger Trainer was to take Julian away from the piano so he could work on his finer control while having an enjoyable time doing so.
+The idea behind the Finger Trainer was to distract Julian away from the piano so he could work on his finer motor control while having an enjoyable time doing so.

-The device is a series of five pressure sensors.
+The device is a series of five tubes.
+Each tube has its associated pressure sensor.
 Each sensor is linked to its own strip of eight Adafruit’s Neopixel LEDs.
 These are individually programmable/addressable LEDs.

 The harder Julian presses on the sensors, more of the LEDs light up.

 The idea being that it is possible to challenge Julian, in a fun way, to achieve different controlled finger moves and pressure controls seeing the lights light up as requested.
-A series of challenges could be programmed into the device to indicate which fingers should press and how far and he would have to achieve that level or close to it to gain points.
+A series of challenges could be programmed into the device to indicate which fingers should press and how hard.
+He would have to achieve that level or close to it to gain points.

 How it works